Short Term Rentals NYC: What You Need to Know in 2024

 Navigational challenges

 Hosts, along with the platforms they operate on, have confronted formidable challenges in adapting to the intricacies of the new regulations.
+The flexibility and opportunities for tenants to find and list short-term housing options, including shorter leases, have become increasingly important.
 Compliance has proven complex and demanding, necessitating a careful understanding of the evolving legal landscape.

 Elevated host responsibilities